jonassonsteby/change-ringing/README.md

 - Find some of the sequences for 5,6,7,8 and 9 bells.
 For a given number of bells, the `findAll` method starts with finding all sequences of length 1, then moves on to sequences of length 2 and so on.
 The sequences of length L is used to find the sequences of length L+1.
-If you only want to find sequences of a specific length L, you can you use the `findOne` method to skip writing the sequences with length < L to file.
-- Categorize sequences into separate files by number of bells (n), sequence length (L) and sequence type (cyclic, path, noncappable).
+- Categorize sequences into separate files by number of bells (n), sequence length (L) and sequence type.
 - Choose any starting permutation.
 Use any string of n unique characters.
 1 char = 1 bell.
 If there are more than one of any of the characters, you will get faulty results.